 Microsoft 365 Business Basic 2026 UK Price (July £/user)

-Microsoft 365 prices rise July 2026 as Copilot is bundled into Business and Enterprise plans.
-UK breakdown of Business Basic, Standard, Premium, E3 and E5 — and how to optimise spend.
+Microsoft 365 prices rose on 1 July 2026 with Copilot bundled in.
+UK breakdown of Basic, Standard, Premium, E3 and E5, and how to cut spend.

 Nerdster Team